 A Magic 8-Ball is, in general, any tool that is used in order to gain advice or try to predict the future.
 It must be a prop or other physical object, since any characters would fall under Mentors

 or some other advice dispenser instead.
 It must be able to accept questions, and respond in turn.

 In reality, a magic 8 ball is a classic toy.
-You would shake it and ask it a question, and a random response would come up in the window built into it.
+You would ask it a question, then flip it over and a random response would come up in the window built into it.
 As a result, there are various uses of the possible responses involved, as well as of the 8 ball itself.
 The details and phrases involved can be found on The Other Wiki

 See also Ouija Board

 - Woody consulted one in Toy Story, hoping that Andy would take him to Pizza Planet since he's only allowed to bring one toy.
 The result: "Don't count on it"

 - Used by a player in the 1994 version of Angels in the Outfield in an attempt to get a prediction on the outcome of the upcoming game.
 He hastily re-shakes it when it initially comes up negative.

 - The Lord of the Rings parody Bored of the Rings.
 The mallomar (its version of the palantír) acts like one of these, including giving the answer "Reply Hazy, Ask Again Later".